Introduction: The growing importance of B2B customer portals

 Native apps for iOS and Android

-Barcode scanning for quick reorders
+Barcode scanning for fast reorders

-Offline functionality for field service reps
+Offline functionality for field sales staff

 Push notifications for status updates

-9. Advanced Analytics and Reporting Features
+9. Advanced analytics and reporting

-Data-driven decisions are indispensable in B2B purchasing:
+Data-driven decisions are essential in B2B purchasing:

 Spend analysis and budget tracking

-Usage statistics and trend analyses
+Consumption statistics and trend analysis

 Export functions for Excel, CSV, PDF